cpmpercussion/chroma-template/template-article.md

 # Conclusions

 Writing articles in Markdown can be a breath of fresh air compared to traditional word processors, but there can be some frustrations in terms of installing special software (e.g., pandoc) and in configuring the templates to create the right kind of outputs.

+Here's few things we haven't explained here but might in future:

+- lists (just like this one)
+- tables
+- figure and section references
+- including LaTeX maths
+- how to convert from docx to markdown

 This is a living document and it is hoped that any authors (such as you!) who try it out might provide feedback (e.g., you could make an [issue on the template repository](https://github.com/cpmpercussion/chroma-template/issues)) and help us to improve this template for future authors and potentially other publications.